MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-service-sid.md

 # Service SID

-Below are the steps to configure monitoring using Service SIDs for SQL Server on a Windows Server instance.
+This section explains how to configure monitoring using Service SIDs for SQL Server on a Windows Server instance.
 These steps were first published by Kevin Holman in [his blog](https://kevinholman.com/2016/08/25/sql-mp-run-as-accounts-no-longer-required/).
 The SQL scripts to configure lowest-privilege access were developed by Brandon Adams.

 To configure monitoring using Service Security Identifier, perform the following steps: